 (.venv) $ pip install -U sphinx

-If you want to find out what the different arguments of
+If you wish to learn about the different options of

 Once Sphinx is installed on your virtual environment, type the following command in your terminal: